gather-data/gather-public/content/docs/faq.md

 **Do developers need to be involved?**

-Only for set up - which should take 15 minutes for connections and maximum 1 hour for automations.
+Only for set up, which should take 15 minutes for connections and maximum 1 hour for automations.

-Setting up Connections: You will need an API key for 2 of our integrations: your own database and Chargify.
+**Adding and Setting up Connections:** You will need an API key for 2 of our integrations: your own database and Chargify.
 All of our other supported integrations use OAuth.
-This means if you have the login for the connection you want to add, all you have to do is click a “connect” button.
+This means if you have an account and login details for the connection you want to add, all you have to do is click the “Connect” button.
+If you don't have login details to the 3rd party service, you might have to ask your whoever is the admin it to help.

-Setting up Magic Actions:
+**Setting up Magic Actions:** For 3rd party services that you have account details for, you can configure it all yourself using our easy step-by-step Builder.
+If your actions involve your database or internal API, you will need to get help from your developer team.
+This could include actions like extending a trial.
+The developer would create an API endpoint and hook it up to an action that triggers it.
+It can be as simple or as complex as you want it to be.

 ## **Account and Billing**